 And polished and smoothed it o’er.

 And when at last, their work was done,

 They were proud of what they had wrought.

 For the things they had molded into the child,

 If each had worked alone,

 Here’s hoping all of your children have a successful year at school!

-This artilce was posted on Friday, September 13th, 2013 at 5:30 pm and is filed under Countries & Cultures, England, English, Languages, MP3's, MP3's of Poems, Parenting, Poems, Poems about Children, Poems about School, Poetry, Recordings, Recordings of Poems, Teaching, USA.
+This article was posted on Friday, September 13th, 2013 at 5:30 pm and is filed under Countries & Cultures, England, English, Languages, MP3's, MP3's of Poems, Parenting, Poems, Poems about Children, Poems about School, Poetry, Recordings, Recordings of Poems, Teaching, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Unity–A Poem about Teachers Working with Parents”

 I believe this poem was written by Cleo V. Swarat.
 I would imagine she holds the copyright.